LSEG-API-Samples/Tutorial.MessengerChatBot.JavaScript/README.md

     ![Figure-6](images/eikon_msg_addbot5.png "Bot Chatroom")

-## <a id="running"></a>Running the Tutorial
+## <a id="setting-env"></a>Setting the environment for Demo application
 1. Unzip or download the tutorial project folder into a directory of your choice
 2. Run ```$> npm install``` command in the command prompt to install all the dependencies required to run the sample in a subdirectory called *node_modules/*.
 3. If the machine is behind a proxy server, you need to configure Node.js uses proxy instead of a direct HTTP connection via the following command in command prompt:
     ```
     set https_proxy=http://<proxy.server>:<port>
     ```

+## <a id="running-rest"></a>Running the REST Demo
-4. Open tutorial application source code with your editor and input the following parameters
+1. OOpen the *chatbot_demo_rest.js* demo application source code with your editor and input the following parameters
     - ```APPKey```: Your AppKey
     - ```bot_username```: Your Bot username
     - ```bot_password```: Your Bot password
     - ```recipient_email``` : Your assoicate Eikon messenger email address
-5. Open a command prompt and folder *src* and run the tutorial application with the following command.
+2. Open a command prompt and folder *src* and run the tutorial application with the following command.
     ```
+    $>node chatbot_demo_rest.js
+    ```
+3. The application then authenticates with [RDP](https://developers.refinitiv.com/refinitiv-data-platform) Authentication service and sends a 1-1 message to your assoicate Eikon message email address.
+    ```
+    Getting RDP Authentication Token
+    Successfully Authenticated
+    Send 1 to 1 message to <email>
+    Messenger BOT API: post a 1 to 1 message to <email> success
+    ```
+4. Then the application gets an associate Chatroom and joining to that Chatroom.
+    ```
+    Get Rooms
+    { chatrooms:
+        [ { chatroomId: 'groupchat-dXXXXXXX',
+            name: 'CHATROOM_NAME',
+            createdTime: '2019-11-21T07:11:24Z' } ] }
+    Join Rooms
+    ```
+5. Once the demo application shows ```Join Rooms``` event, demo application will send a default ```Hello from JavaScript/Node.js``` message to a Chatroom on behalf of the Bot API before leaving a Chatroom.
+    ```
+    Join Rooms
+    sending message to groupchat-dXXXXXXX Rooms
+    Post message to Chatroom success
+    Leave Rooms
+    ```

+## <a id="running-ws"></a>Running the WebSocket Demo
+1. Open the *chatbot_demo_ws.js* demo application source code with your editor and input the following parameters
+    - ```APPKey```: Your AppKey
+    - ```bot_username```: Your Bot username
+    - ```bot_password```: Your Bot password
+    - ```recipient_email``` : Your assoicate Eikon messenger email address
+2. Open a command prompt and folder *src* and run the tutorial application with the following command.
+    ```
     $>node tutorial_chatbot.js
     ```
-6. The application then authenticates with [RDP](https://developers.refinitiv.com/refinitiv-data-platform) Authentication service and sends a 1-1 message to your assoicate Eikon message email address.
+3. The application then authenticates with [RDP](https://developers.refinitiv.com/refinitiv-data-platform) Authentication service and sends a 1-1 message to your assoicate Eikon message email address.
     ```
     Getting RDP Authentication Token
     Successfully Authenticated
     Send 1 to 1 message to <email>
     Messenger BOT API: post a 1 to 1 message to <email> success
     ```
-7. Then the application gets an associate Chatroom and joining to that Chatroom.
+4. Then the application gets an associate Chatroom and joining to that Chatroom.
 Once the tutorial shows WebSocket ```connected``` event, you can start interact with your bot via a chatroom.
     ```
     Get Rooms
     { chatrooms: